 Obtain the Settlement You Deserve From an Experienced Attorney

-The Law Firm of Richard Klein specializes in personal injury and automobile accidents in Maryland.
+Attorney Big Al, Law Office Of Richard Klein specializes in personal injury and automobile accidents in Maryland.
 We want to help you get the settlement you deserve from the insurance company for your pain and suffering.
 Navigating the process of insurance claims after a car accident can be extremely difficult, so let us help you with the heavy lifting.

 If you’ve been affected by a rear-end collision, call us today at 410-291-8012, 1-800-HURT-123, or request a consultation online.